 Visibility: up to 50m (164 feet)

-Elphinstone is a 375m long, off-shore reef starting almost at the surface with drop-offs descending to over 100m.
-You’ll often hear this spot classes as one of the top rankings in many divers log books of the best dive sites in Egypt.
+Elphinstone is a 375m (1230-foot) long, off-shore reef starting almost at the surface with drop-offs descending to over 100m (328 feet).
+You’ll often hear this spot classed as one of the top dives in many divers’ log books.

 This site is recommended for advanced-level divers due to strong currents and unpredictable conditions.